Department

 Literacy Programme

-is being implemented in all the 60 Government Constituent Arts and
+implemented in all the 60 Government Constituent Arts and Science

-Science Colleges so as to make all the students studying in the
+Colleges so as to make all the students studying in the Constituent

 EMPOWERMENT